pneurd/FreeCAD_Assembly4/INSTRUCTIONS.md

 Some general purpose 3D CAD systems propose a workflow based on finished parts that are assembled into an assembly, and their position in that assembly is determined by constraints imposed on geometrical features present in the parts: holes, edges, faces...
 While this is quite easy to understand for beginners, it poses some limits on advanced users who need to modify the parts that are already inserted into an assembly.
 For example, if a part is placed using some geometrical feature, and that feature is later modified during the design process, the assembly solver might not be able to find the original constraint because the geometrical feature on which it was based has disappeared, and will throw an error.
 This can be a very difficult problem to solve, and is due to the dreaded *topological naming* issue.

-Therefore, this is not the workflow used in Assembly 4, and instead Assembly 4 uses the principle of a **master sketch** : at the root of the assembly, *i.e.* in the Assembly 4 *Model*, one — or more — sketches are drawn that represent the "skeleton" of the assembly.
+Therefore, this is not the workflow used in Assembly4, and instead Assembly4 uses the principle of a **master sketch** : at the root of the assembly, *i.e.* in the Assembly4 *Model*, one — or more — sketches are drawn that represent the "skeleton" of the assembly.
 This skeleton matches the functionalities of the assembly, and holds elements such as points and lines at characteristical positions of the assembly: rotational axes, fixation points, translation axes, beam directions...
-Furthermore, local coordinate systems — technically these are `PartDesign::CoordinateSystem` type objects and are called **LCS** in Assembly 4 — are placed on these characteristical points.
+Furthermore, local coordinate systems — technically these are `PartDesign::CoordinateSystem` type objects and are called **LCS** in Assembly4 — are placed on these characteristical points.
 The same principle — local coordinate systems at characteristical locations — is also applied in the design process of parts.
 Thus, the local coordinate systems in the parts can be matched to local coordinate systems in the assembly, guaranteeing that the part is positioned in the assembly at its intended position.